giacomohuang/colorpicker/docs/index.md

     width: 120
     height: 120
 features:
-  - title: Adjustable
+  - title: Rich Configuration
-    details: "Supports color mode (solid / linear / radial ), opacity and grandient control adjustment"
+    details: Supports color mode (solid / linear / radial ), opacity and grandient control adjustment
   - title: WYSIWYG
-    details: Supports live preview / WYSIWYG
+    details: Supports real-time preview of color and gradient effects, what you see is what you get.
   - title: EyeDropper
-    details: You can quickly pick any color from your screen with the eyedropper. （supports Google Chrome version 95+）
+    details: You can quickly pick any color from your screen with the eyedropper. （supports Google Chrome version 95 and above）
 ---

 <style>